 \subsection{Ablation Study}

-To study where the contributions come from and verify the effectiveness of the joint-training, we conduct an ablation study on the proposed joint-training model with extraction loss (PoLyScriber-L) in Table~\ref{ablation}.
-The removal of extraction loss brings slight improvement for lyrics transcription performance, which further verifies the advantage of transcription-oriented optimization for joint-training.
-Moreover, we aim to answer the following questions: can we train a singing vocal extractor without parallel vocal and mixture data via joint-training system?
-And can we even train the joint system from scratch?
+To study where the contributions come from and verify the effectiveness of the integrated fine-tuning, we conduct an ablation study on the integrated fine-tuning model with extraction loss (PoLyScriber-L) in Table~\ref{ablation}.
+The removal of extraction loss brings slight improvement for lyrics transcription performance, which further verifies the advantage of transcription-oriented optimization for integrated fine-tuning.
+Moreover, we wonder if we can train a singing vocal extractor without parallel vocal and mixture data via integrated fine-tuning system.
+And can we even train the system from scratch?

-A clear benefit of finetuning the extractor can be noticed while removing the extractor finetuning of PoLyScriber-NoAug.
-Concerning the lack of the extractor pre-training, model A still outperforms Re-training Res and DM for two testsets.
-To this regards, the performance of model A is acceptable and it is possible to train a singing vocal extractor without parallel vocal and mixture data inside the joint-training framework.
+A clear benefit of fine-tuning the extractor can be noticed while removing the extractor fine-tuning of PoLyScriber-NoAug.
+Concerning the lack of the extractor pre-training, model A still outperforms pre-and-fine sRes and DM for two testsets.
+To this regards, the performance of model A is acceptable and it is possible to train a singing vocal extractor without parallel vocal and mixture data inside the integrated fine-tuning framework.
 We can further observe that the model B suffers from a big performance drop from model A, which shows it is essential to pre-train the transcriber.

-To compare the two-step pipelines with joint-training, we can find that the lyrics transcription performance drops significantly from joint-training approach (PoLyScriber-NoAug) to Re-Training Res and DM.
-This indicates that joint-training is critical to improve lyrics transcription performance.
+To compare the two-step pipelines with integrated fine-tuning, we can find that the lyrics transcription performance drops significantly from integrated fine-tuning approach (PoLyScriber-NoAug) to pre-and-fine sRes and DM.
+This indicates that integrated fine-tuning is critical to improve lyrics transcription performance.
 We also notice that the pre-training for the transcriber is also important while comparing DM with DM-Scratch.